How a video game is getting its players to rethink Brexit

-As the British Parliament continues its seemingly endless political standoff over its long-debated exit from the European Union, over the past year there has become an unlikely educator on the Brexit issue, one that has even managed to shift at least a handful of opinions on the matter and been used to inform members of Parliament about Brexit’s potential impact on the British Premier League.
+As the British Parliament continues its political standoff over its long-debated exit from the European Union, one unlikely educator has emerged and even managed to shift a handful of opinions on the issue.
+It’s even been used to inform Parliament about Brexit’s potential impact on the British Premier League.

+Football Manager, a popular video soccer simulation game, incorporated various Brexit-related issues into its 2019 version.
+The game’s development team at Sports Interactive collaborated with an external group of academics, journalists, politicians and people working in soccer to compile a list of potential Brexit scenarios.

+Another potential situation imposes a rule that requires foreign players to earn minimum salaries in exchange for work permits.
+Then there’s the more extreme possibility of Scotland, Northern Ireland and Gibraltar leaving the United Kingdom.
+There’s also the small possibility of Britain remaining in the E.U.

-The game has sold over 2 million copies and the SI team has received a plethora of messages from fans in response to their decision.
+The game has sold over 2 million copies, and the SI team has received a plethora of messages from fans in response.

 “There have been lots of reactions on social media, ranging from, ‘If I’d known about this before the vote I’d have voted a different way,’ through to a mini campaign from people wanting to be able to turn it off in-game," Jacobson said.
 "We refused the latter because [Brexit is] something that will affect the real world, so it’s something that should be in a simulation of said real world.”